irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 # Not everyone has to care

 Marx sat happily in his office doing opium with his best bud Angle and wrote about how pretty much every human being is oppressed.
-The people who best understand politics are often the priveleged people who have lots of free time and resources to study it.
+The people who best understand politics are often the privileged people who have lots of free time and resources to study it.

 I think the fact of the matter is that most people are just doing ok.
 In a society with an unfathomably large number of people (8,000,000,000 at the time of writing), there will be an unfathomably large number of people who are suffering.
 But most of them are just ok.

 The important part is to help all of the people who are suffering, while harming the average person as little as possible.
 We can take the super-rich people who are not suffering at all and burn their yachts too if we want.
 Finally, when we build a good society for everyone, everyone will benefit, not just the people who are currently in poverty, but everyone.
-I firmly believe that even the current rulers of the world woudl be happier in a world where they have happy people all around them, instead of gold-plated caviar made and delivered by unhappy people.
+I firmly believe that even the current rulers of the world would be happier in a world where they have happy people all around them, instead of gold-plated caviar made and delivered by unhappy people.